npm/npm/doc/json.md

 ## description

 Put a description in it.
 It's a string.
-This helps people discover your package, as it's listed in `npm ls`.
+This helps people discover your package, as it's listed in `npm search`.

 ## keywords

 Put keywords in it.
 It's an array of strings.
-This helps people discover your package as it's listed in `npm ls`.
+This helps people discover your package as it's listed in `npm search`.

 ## homepage